yucigou/codegoodworks/_posts/2018-02-10-set-up-virtualbox-vm-network.md

 <img src="{{ site.baseurl }}/assets/images/2018-02-10/ssh.png" class="post" alt="SSH to VM from host">

-Be sure that the SSH server has been installed and running in the VM.
+Be sure that the SSH server has been installed and up running in the VM.

     $ ps aux | grep sshd
     root 864 0.1 0.5 65512 5392 ?
 Ss 22:10 0:00 /usr/sbin/sshd -D